syahdanu/Overleaf-Bib-Helper/README.md

    - **Safari**: [App Store](https://apps.apple.com/us/app/tampermonkey/id1482490089) (requires macOS)
 2. **Enable Tampermonkey**:
    - After installation, click the Tampermonkey icon in your browser’s toolbar and ensure it’s enabled.
+   - Note:
+3. **Enable Developer Mode for the Extension**:
+   - For Chrome, go to the extensions page (`chrome://extensions/`) and enable Developer mode.

 ### Step 2: Install Overleaf-Bib-Helper
 You can install the script in one of two ways: